Target's Pre-Father's Day Register Outage Cost the Retailer $50 Million, Analyst Says

 On Sunday, Target was hit with an unrelated problem at a data center run by technology vendor NCR, which led to the retailer being unable to process select card payments at some stores for about 90 minutes.
 Both issues have been resolved, a Target spokesman said, and the discount retailer is evaluating “every aspect of what went wrong” to ensure it won’t happen again.

-Abandoned Carts
+Abandoned carts

 Saturday’s outage came on the eve of Father’s Day in the U.S., when the retailer was promoting various items—from ties to golf balls—as last-minute gift ideas for dads.
 Customers took to Twitter, sharing images of the long lines and the abandoned shopping carts.
 The hashtag #targetdown quickly became a trending topic on the social media platform.